Increase public action for the environment.

 Examples of Previously Approved Projects:

-• Field trip to a local natural area to learn about native wildlife and ecology and participate in a civic project (e.g. planting trees or native wildlife flower seed).
+Student field trips to a local natural area to learn about native wildlife/ecology and participate in a stewardship project (e.g. planting trees or habitat restoration).

 Example Grantees: